-- when the "EneNA" feature is supported, the list of NWDAF instance IDs used for the PDU Session within the "nwdafInstanceId" and their associated Analytic ID(s) within "nwdafEvents" consumed by the NF service consumer, included within the "nwdafDatas" attribute; and
+- when the "EneNA" feature is supported, the list of NWDAF instance IDs used for the PDU Session within the "nwdafInstanceId" and their associated Analytic ID(s) within "nwdafEvents" consumed by the NF service consumer, included within the "nwdafDatas" attribute;

-- for HR-SBO scenario, if the "HR-SBO" feature is supported, the HR-SBO support indication within the "hrsboInd" attribute in the SM policy association.
+- for HR-SBO scenario, if the "HR-SBO" feature is supported, the HR-SBO support indication within the "hrsboInd" attribute in the SM policy association; and

+- if the "LocalOffloading" feature is supported, the Local Offloading Policy indication within the "locOffloadInd" attribute.

 The NF service consumer may include in the "SmPolicyContextData" data structure the IPv4 address domain identity within the "ipDomain" attribute.